Yttrium-90 DOTA-TOC Intra-arterial (IA) Peptide Receptor Radionuclide Therapy (PRRT) for Neuroendocrine Tumor

 You CAN'T join if...

-a.
-For patients in the imaging correlate sub-study: contraindication for undergoing MRI based on UCSF Radiology guidelines.
+- For patients in the imaging correlate sub-study: contraindication for undergoing MRI based on University of California, San Francisco (UCSF) Radiology guidelines.

 - Contraindication to hepatic arteriography (e.g. hepatic artery dissection and/or thrombosis, uncorrectable coagulopathy, severe allergy to iodinated contrast, severe vascular disease precluding safe hepatic artery catheterization).

-Any patient receiving treatment with short-acting octreotide, which cannot be interrupted for 48 hours before and 24 hours after the administration of 90Y-DOTA-TOC,or any patient receiving treatment with octreotide LAR or lanreotide, which cannot be interrupted for at least 4 weeks before the administration of 90Y-DOTA-TOC.
+- Any patient receiving treatment with short-acting octreotide, which cannot be interrupted for 48 hours before and 24 hours after the administration of 90Y-DOTA-TOC, or any patient receiving treatment with octreotide long-acting release (LAR) or lanreotide, which cannot be interrupted for at least 4 weeks before the administration of 90Y-DOTA-TOC.

 - Interferon, everolimus (mTOR-inhibitors), sunitinib or other systemic therapies within 4 weeks prior to enrollment.
 Bevacizumab within 6 weeks prior to enrollment.